 “Primary care, family medicine and other physicians are doing a really nice job of identifying children through screening in our region.
 So we often are able to help families earlier in the child’s development,” she said.
 “Early identification and intervention is key with developmental delays.”

-The goal of seeing a specialist is not to simply figure out why the delay is happening, but to help the child reach his or her full potential.
+The goal of seeing a specialist is not to simply figure out why the delay is happening, but to help the child reach their full potential.

 “To help the family, we have to figure out what specific developmental delays are occurring,” said Dr. Kippes.
 “Then, we work to identify the cause.
 That way we can develop interventional strategies and offer resources to help the child and family.”